pyca/pynacl/docs/vectors/index.rst

-The reference vector for testing the :py:class:`nacl.public.Box` implementation come from libsodium's test/default/box.c and test/default/box2.c and the corresopnding expected outputs in test/default/box.exp and test/default/box2.exp
+The reference vector for testing the :py:class:`nacl.public.Box` implementation come from libsodium's test/default/box.c and test/default/box2.c and the corresponding expected outputs in test/default/box.exp and test/default/box2.exp

 SecretBox construction